VilleKrumlinde/zgameeditor/Docs/Tutorial3.md

 ![Gameplay illustration](tut3-gameplay.png)

 First we will create the main active components in our game: Player and Walls.
-In ZGameEditor a moving graphical entity and its behaviour is called a @ref Model.
+In ZGameEditor a moving graphical entity and its behavior is called a @ref Model.
 So we need a @ref CreatingPlayerModel "PlayerModel" and a @ref CreatingWallModel "WallModel".

 # Creating the Player Model {#CreatingPlayerModel}